 (c) Annual fees that are less than $100,000 are billed on the anniversary date of the license.
 For annual fee purposes, the anniversary date of the license is considered to be the first day of the month in which the original license was issued by the NRC.
 Licensees that are billed on the license anniversary date will be assessed the annual fee in effect on the anniversary date of the license.
 Materials licenses subject to the annual fee that are terminated during the fiscal year but before the anniversary month of the license will be billed upon termination for the fee in effect at the time of the billing.
 New materials licenses subject to the annual fee will be billed in the month the license is issued or in the next available monthly billing for the fee in effect on the anniversary date of the license.
 Thereafter, annual fees for new licenses will be assessed in the anniversary month of the license.

-(d) Annual fees of less than $100,000 must be paid as billed by the NRC.
+(d) Annual Fees of less than $100,000 must be paid as billed by the NRC.
 Materials license annual fees that are less than $100,000 are billed on the anniversary date of the license.
-The materials licensees that are billed on the anniversary date of the license are those covered by fee categories 1.C., 1.D., 2.A.(2) through 2.A.(5), 2.B., 2.C., and 3.A. through 9.D.
+The materials licensees that are billed on the anniversary date of the license are those covered by fee categories 1.C., 1.D., 1.F., 2.A.(2) through 9.D.

 (e) Payment is due on the invoice date and interest accrues from the date of the invoice.
 However, interest will be waived if payment is received within 30 days from the invoice date.

 (f) The NRC is entitled to collect any underpayment of fees as a result of an error by the NRC.